-- eachers prepare lessons according to the specific needs of all pupils in their class to ensure that your child’s needs are met.
+- Teachers prepare lessons according to the specific needs of all pupils in their class to ensure that your child’s needs are met.

 - Nurture groups and 1:1 mentoring will support individual need

-- Support staff will support with your child’s learning in the classroom as appropriate.
+- The Hub staff will support learning in the classroom as appropriate.

 - Specific resources and strategies will be used to support your child individually and/or in groups.